-The Ear Training Placement evaluation is an optional 45-min in-person evaluation held via Zoom.
+The Ear Training Placement evaluation is an optional 45-min evaluation held in synchronous time in-person or over Zoom.

 The School of Music’s Fundamentals of Ear Training & Musicianship I (MUS 221) covers simple rhythm dictation; interval recognition, and simple melodic dictation.
 If you have either taken classes at another institution or would like to be exempt from MUS 221 sign up for the Ear Training Placement evaluation.

 Please note that incoming students who place into MUS 130 (Music Theory Fundamentals) will be required to enroll in and pass MUS 130 before enrolling in MUS 221-23.